moveit/moveit_ci/README.md

 - BEFORE_SCRIPT: (default: not set): Used to specify shell commands or scripts that run before building packages.
 - UPSTREAM_WORKSPACE (default: debian): When set as "file", the dependended packages that need to be built from source are downloaded based on a .rosinstall file in your repository.
 When set to a "http" URL, this downloads the rosinstall configuration from an http location
 - TEST_BLACKLIST: Allow certain tests to be skipped if necessary (not recommended)
+- TEST: allow other tests to be run, such as code format checking using clang-format

-More configurations as seen in [industrial_ci](https://github.com/ros-industrial/industrial_ci) can be added, in the future.
+More configurations as seen in [industrial_ci](https://github.com/ros-industrial/industrial_ci) can be added in the future.

 ## Removed Configuration

 - ROS_REPOSITORY\_PATH: (UNSUPPORTED) replaced by ROS\_REPO

+## Clang-Format

+A new test is available that checks if the code is properly formatted as specified in the clang-format file found in ``.clang-format``.
+Use ``TEST=clang-format`` to enable this test.

 ## Running Locally For Testing